Create fast, private and customised blockchain networks

-As long as Ethereum uses proof-of-work, it will struggle to scale participation without incurring massive fees and network congestion.
-Ethereum 2.0’s proof-of-stake approach will help, but it also introduces significant complexity and execution risk with its approach to scaling, “sharding”, which aims to process transactions simultaneously, rather than consecutively.
+Ethereum 2.0 helped, but it also introduced significant complexity and execution risk with its approach to scaling, “sharding”, which aims to process transactions simultaneously, rather than consecutively.

 Protocols in the Avalanche family are capable of achieving sub-second finality, supporting 4,500+ transactions per second, and scaling up to millions of full, block-producing validator nodes participating in consensus.

 Apps on Avalanche can run in their own independent blockchains known as subnets.
 These subnets are still connected to the broader ecosystem of chains on Avalanche, but now their relationships are purely value-adding rather than competitive.
 Not only does this enable the creation of private subnets, but it also allows developers to define the rules, economics, participants, and security of their particular implementation.

 One of the best ways to really learn about anything is to put your knowledge into practice.
 So to continue our learning path on the Avalanche landscape, let’s get to know a bit more about the best dapps built on the platform.

 You can visit the DappRadar Top Avalanche Dapps Ranking to explore and research on your own, but here are the most famous Avalanche dapps.

 Trader Joe is a one-stop-shop decentralized trading platform native to Avalanche.
 Trade, Farm, Stake, Lend and Launch … All under one roof.

 Crabada is an exciting play-and-earn NFT game based in a world filled with fierce fighting Hermit-Crabs called Crabada.

 Step App turns fitness goals into Income Social Joy Friendly competition Powered by the leading technology in the metaverse, augmented reality, and blockchain.